bobis1/barrel-roll/README.md

 ![image](Poster/Renders/RenderV4bDissassembled.png)
 _Slightly dissassembled view of barrel roll._

+Currently there are some issues with this project
+## TODO
+- Fix the pcb to have the correct footprint

 ## What is this
 Barrel roll is a 150g combat robot that has a 2.706693 inch long bar spinner.
 There are two options for the microcontroller of the robot.
 Right now I have a pcb designed with a RP2040 in mind.
 I also have a version of the schematic/firmware with an esp32 as the microcontroller.